The Trade Desk is Worth $62 Per Share. Here's Why. - 7investing 7investing

 Ad budgets that used to go to print newspapers, radio, and linear television are transitioning to internet display ads, podcasts, and streaming channels.

-Consumers preferences and technology changes have a say as well.
-Privacy concerns about Big Tech hoarding users’ data have led to regulations and lawsuits, while the deprecation of the third-party cookie has large tech companies searching for a more user-friendly identifier to help them place personalized advertisements.
+Consumers preferences and technology changes quite have a say as well.
+Privacy concerns about Big Tech hoarding user data have led to regulations and lawsuits, while the deprecation of the third-party cookie has large tech companies searching for a more user-friendly identifier to help place personalized advertisements.

 Many investors are already quite familiar with The Trade Desk, whose stock has increased 26-fold since its 2016 initial public offering.
 Even in this fast-moving industry, it has been a perpetual winner — always finding ways to stay ahead of the competition and outperform even lofty expectations.

-Yet there’s also another word that often get thrown into the discussion about The Trade Desk, which is “overvalued”.
+Yet there’s also another word that often get thrown into the discussion whenever we’re talking about The Trade Desk.
+And that word is “overpriced”.

-Critics and bears are quick to point out that even though the company is fantastic, its stock now sells at a Price/Sales multiple of more than 20x and a Price/Earnings multiple of more than 200x.
+Critics and bears are quick to point out that even though this is a fantastic company, its stock now sells at a Price/Sales multiple of more than 20x and a Price/Earnings multiple of more than 200x.

 So is all of the good news already fully priced in to The Trade Desk’s stock?
 What’s a reasonable price for us to pay for TTD shares?